In this article, we are going to write about the top best colleges in California.

 - Loans -$380 million.

-However, there are some other information you need to know about Standford university as an aspirant.
+However, there is some other information you need to know about Standford university as an aspirant.

 - The best way to get into Stanford University is by getting a high SAT score.